Home Rest Holidays “Not like everyone else”: unusual traditions in the world

 Malmedy

 This is a very unusual carnival.
-On it, people put huge top hats on their heads.
-It takes four days in duration and is held before the onset of Lent.
-On the first day, close people meet in a cafe, from Friday to Saturday, to meet the morning together.
-Then everyone gathers in the square and watches as the Mer passes the keys to the city of Trouvle (fictional character).
+It shows people putting huge top hats on their heads.
+It lasts four days and is held before the onset of Lent.
+On the first day, close people meet in a cafe, from Friday to Saturday, to celebrate the morning together.
+Then everyone gathers in the square and watches as the mayor hands over the keys to the city to Truvle (a fictional character).
 This is the beginning of the holiday.
-Trouvle is the embodiment of the carnival itself.
+Truvle represents the carnival itself.

 13898799999

-On this day, the Carnival procession begins, where Trouvle, along with his retinue, parades through the streets of the city.
+On this day, the Carnival procession begins, where Truvle, together with his retinue, parades through the streets of the city.

 On Sunday, all the townspeople join the carnival.
-They put on folk costumes and dance together with Trouvle.
+They put on folk costumes and start dancing together with Truvle.

-On Monday, various theaters show small performances right on the streets and squares of the city.
+On Monday, all kinds of theaters show small performances right on the streets and squares of the city.

-And the final stage is Tuesday evening, when all residents gather in the main square to burn a large scarecrow "Aglet".
+And the final stage is Tuesday evening, when all residents gather in the main square to burn a large effigy of "Aglet".

 Similar articles